- Individual Personal Retreat – Self-Guided or with Spiritual Midwifery.

 Spiritual Midwifery is a process of assisting you to become more conscious and skilled in paying attention to your spiritual journey.
 It consists of a one and a half hour session with Julie Keefer, incorporating prayerful intent, compassionate inner listening and reflection, dialogue, body awareness, and imagery.

 To schedule a Spiritual Midwifery session, call Julie Keefer at (231)884-2789.
 The suggested donation per 1.5 hours is $50 – $60.

-Our gathering space.
+The Loft is our gathering space.
 We have a collection of teas, a pot for warming water, and mugs.
-There is a television, DVD player, VCR, and stereo available for individual or group use of your own media, or you may borrow from our library.
+There is a television, DVD player, VCR, and stereo available for individual or group use of your own media, or you may borrow media from our library.

 We ask that shoes be removed before entering in remembrance of the sacred.